pinobatch/numism/docs/gb_emu_testing.md

 It begins with an 11-cycle loop in `start_timer` ($C2D6) that tries to synchronize to the 4-cycle phase by writing 0 to TIMA and reading it 3 cycles later, trying again if it incremented.
 On a Game Boy, this succeeds within four tries.
-On NO$GMB, it always increments and thus gets stuck, and the test has no timeout for this.
+On No$gmb, it always increments and thus gets stuck, and the test has no timeout for this.

-DIV in NO$GMB counts _backwards,_ which would interfere with games' random number generators.
-This gives FF on NO$GMB and 01 elsewhere:
+DIV in No$gmb counts _backwards,_ which would interfere with games' random number generators.
+This gives FF on No$gmb and 01 elsewhere:
 ```
 INST 7E4F7E9128FC, HL=FF04
 ; disassembles to